classcraft/meteor-googleapis/README.md

 `meteor add classcraft:googleapis`

 ##Usage
-On the server, you have access to a global variable `googleapis`, which you can use as outlined here on the (NPM page)[https://www.npmjs.com/package/googleapis].
+On the server, you have access to a global variable `googleapis`, which you can use as outlined here on the [NPM page](https://www.npmjs.com/package/googleapis).